junitsurani/Invoice-Mate/README.md

 # Invoice Mate

-Invoice Mate is a Flutter-based mobile application designed to streamline the process of generating and managing invoices.
-This repository contains the source code and documentation for the Invoice Mate project.
+Invoice Mate is a Flutter-based mobile application developed for a live client project aimed at streamlining the process of generating and managing invoices.
+Due to client confidentiality and authorization constraints, I am unable to share the source code for this project.
+However, below are screenshots of the application that provide an overview of its functionality and design.
+These snapshots offer a glimpse into the Invoice Mate application and its features.

 ## Screenshots